bong-coding/bong/content/ko/_index.md

 #         The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
 sections:
-  - block: people
-    content:
-      title: 프로필
-      # Choose which groups/teams of users to display.
-      #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-      user_groups:
-          - Principal Investigators
-          - Researchers
-          - Grad Students
-          - Administration
-          - Visitors
-          - Alumni
-      sort_by: Params.last_name
-      sort_ascending: true
-    design:
-      show_interests: false
-      show_role: true
-      show_social: true

   - block: slider
     content:
       slides: